-ANNEXURE-II
+ANNEXURE-D

 FORMAT OF AGREEMENT

-THIS AGREEMENT is made on the ………. day of…………….., BETWEEN with UCO Bank, a body corporate, constituted under the Banking Companies (Acquisition & Transfer of Undertakings) Act,1970 as amended for time to time having its Head Office at No.10 B.T.M Sarani,Kolkata-700001(hereinafter referred to as “Bank” which expression shall unless excluded by or repugnant to the subject or context be deemed to mean and include its assigns and successors) of the “One Part”.
-AND ………………………………………………..a Company/ proprietorship/partnership firm, having its office at ……………………………..represented by its sole proprietor/Director Sri/ ………………………..son of ……………………………residing at…………………………………………………………. (hereinafter referred to as “Contractor” which term or expression shall unless excluded by or repugnant to the subject or context be deemed to mean and include its legal heirs, successors, executors, administrators and assigns) on the OTHER PART.
+THIS AGREEMENT is made on the ………. day of…………….., BETWEEN with UCO Bank, a body corporate, constituted under the Banking Companies (Acquisition & Transfer of Undertakings) Act,1970 as amended as amendment from time to time by The Banking Laws (Amendment) Act, 1985 having its Head Office at No.10 B.T.M Sarani,Kolkata-700001(hereinafter referred to as “Bank” which expression shall unless excluded by or repugnant to the subject or context be deemed to mean and include its assigns and successors) of the “One Part”.
+AND ………an individual/ proprietorship/partnership firm/ a Company , having its office/registered office at ……………………………..represented by its sole proprietor/partners/Director Sri/ ………………………..son of ……………………………residing at………………………………………in terms of its Board Resolution dt.…………………. (hereinafter referred to as “Contractor” which term or expression shall unless excluded by or repugnant to the subject or context be deemed to mean and include each of its legal representatives, successors, executors, administrators and assigns) on the OTHER PART.

-WHEREAS, the Bank has agreed for awarding / entrusting the works relating to Annual of…………………………………………Contract frand o of air conditioning system.at UCO Bank On the terms and conditions set forth hereinafter in the Schedule hereto and also in the renewal of service contract letter No-……………………………………...
+WHEREAS, the Bank has agreed for awarding / entrusting the works relating to …………………………………………………… at …………………………………………………… on the terms and conditions set forth hereinafter in the Schedule hereto and also in the RFP No-………………………dt.……………...

-AND WHEREAS the Contractor has agreed to undertake and perform the works(hereinafter called the ‘Services’.
-The award of Work letter no-………………………………… copy of which is attached to this Agreement shall form part of the Agreement.

-The following documents attached hereto shall be deemed to form an integral part of this Agreement:

-Work order letter no-............................... dated .............................

-N.I.T.(Notice Inviting Tender) No…………… dated ..........................phrases and assume tand they shall be deemed to form and be read and construed as part of this agreement.also i
+AND WHEREAS In this agreement words and phrases and expressions shall assume the same meaning as are respectively assigned to them in the conditions of Contract and they shall be deemed to form and be read and construed as part of this agreement.

+AND WHEREAS The following documents also shall be deemed to form and read and construed as part of this Agreement, viz.

+Original tender/RFP documents duly signed

+Relevant correspondence – all letters / correspondence forming part of contract, as referred to in acceptance letter

+Acceptance Letter /Letter of Intent

+Price Bid

 Irrevocable Bank Guarantee

+Bond of Indemnity

+AND WHEREAS The aforesaid documents shall be taken as complementary and mutually explanatory of one another, but in the case of ambiguities or discrepancies the latest documents issued by the bank shall prevail over earlier documents.

-Indemnity BondC, Annual of…………………………………………Contract frand o of air conditioning system.
-Annual of…………………………………………Contract fr.(to be deleted) as per all the terms and conditions mentioned in the tender document( Bid Reference No………. dt……………), which is a part of this Agreement and remedy the breaches document and services and in the remedying the breaches wherein the Contract Price or other may under the provisions of the Contract by the Contract as well as
+AND WHEREAS in consideration of the payment to be made by the UCO Bank to the Contractor as hereinafter mentioned, the Contractor hereby covenants with the UCO Bank to perform, execute, complete and maintain the ………………………………………………. at…………………………………………. as per all the terms and conditions mentioned in the tender document( Tender Reference No………. dt……………), which is a part of this Agreement and remedy the breaches in conformity in all respect with the provisions of the Contract document.

+AND WHEREAS The UCO Bank hereby covenants to pay the contractor in consideration of the execution, completion and maintenance of the works and services and in the remedying the breaches wherein the Contract Price or such other sums as may became payable under the provisions of the Contract hereunder at the time(s) and in the manner prescribed by the Contract as well as in the said conditions and price schedule of quantities / bill of quantities prescribed in the contract.

-the tender documents under which this Agreement is signed shall be deemed to form and be read and construed as part of this Agreement.
+AND WHEREAS the tender documents under which this Agreement is signed shall be deemed to form and be read and construed as part of this Agreement.

-this will remain enforceable and valid for three years from the date of its execution……………..
+AND WHEREAS this agreement will remain enforceable and valid for three years from the date of its execution i. e. from _______ to________ and may be extended for a further period of _________year/s depending upon the performance of the Contractor and other relevant factors and if agreeable to both the parties at a monthly contract charges of……………………………...

 NOW, IT IS HEREBY AGREED BY AND BETWEEN THE PARTIES HERETO as under: